Skip to content

 Same as weekdays.
 Consistency helps even when everything else is flexible

-Toddlers don't follow schedules — they follow patterns.
+Toddlers don't follow schedules.
+They follow patterns.
 Focus on the ORDER of events (play, snack, nap) rather than exact times.
 It can take 2-3 weeks of consistency before a routine feels natural.
 Keep the non-negotiables (meals, nap, bedtime) and flex everything else.

 Most toddlers can focus for 5-15 minutes on a structured activity.
 Plan 30-minute blocks but expect to switch activities 2-3 times within each block.
 Having a "rotation" of 3 activities ready for each time slot prevents the "I'm bored" spiral.